AmritRVardhan/TravelRecommendation/README.md

 - Tuning different weights to interaction_type will lead to a better result.
 Needs more experimentation

 # Model
-- The weight to both Collaorative filtering and Content based filtering is 0.5.
+- The weight to both Collaorative filtering, cf and LightFM is 0.3, 0.4, 0.3.
 - I would like to experiment more models on this.
-LightFM, DeepFM, Random Forest for hybrid recommendations.
+DeepFM, Random Forest for hybrid recommendations.

 # Evaluation